 At organisational level, code or script and even the framework should be reusable within cross-functional teams.
 Your test automation strategy should include the reusability of test scripts, if you are using scripts for test automation.
 This will help to reduce scripting development efforts.

-There are many general functionalities which are common in applications – especially if you are company is taking projects related to a single domain.
+There are many general functionalities which are common in applications – especially if your company is taking projects related to a single domain.
 For example, if your company develops web applications, you can create a process to re-use testing scripts for login and validation test cases.

 5. Time box conversion of manual test cases

 Agility should be adopted with the time box activity.
-Converting manual test cases into automated test cases also helps to cut down the time for doing smoke or BVT testing.
+Converting manual test cases into automated test cases also helps to cut down the time for doing BVT or smoke testing.
 It gives quick confidence to the development team and stakeholder about working shippable product.